Lumio comparisons vs Nearpod

 Enable students to create digital artifacts, while you monitor their progress and provide feedback in real time.

 Nearpod offers limited ways for students to contribute.
-For example, Nearpod’s open-ended question tool allows students to respond with text only, while Nearpod’s Draw It activity lets students respond with ink.
+For example, Nearpod’s open-ended question tool allows students to respond with text only.

 3. Whole-class brainstorming and discussion with Shout It Out